Student Leadership Opportunities

 Ambassadors

-Honors Ambassadors are current students who share their experiences and stories with prospective students and their families.
-Ambassadors volunteer in providing tours of the honors spaces at 5 Seminary Place, connecting with prospective students at events such as showcases, open house, and other special on and off campus events, and sometimes representing Rutgers Honors at their former high schools.
+Honors College Ambassadors are current students who share their experiences and stories with prospective students and their families.
+Ambassadors volunteer in providing tours of the honors spaces at 5 Seminary Place, connecting with prospective students at events such as showcases, open house, and other special on and off campus events, and sometimes representing the Honors College at their former high schools.

 Honors Programming Committee (HPC)